What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 Underpronators (supinators) tend to be susceptible to shock-related injuries, like fractures, and supinators need to find neutral running shoes with extra layers of cushioning of some new technologies like GEL cumulus cushion materials and foams.

 Underpronation shoes focus on the midsole cushioning for extra shock absorption to lower possible injuries.
-Cushioning on the outer part of the shoes; helps the foot counter the outward roll that supinators tend to have on the leg movement.
+Cushioning on the outer part of the shoes helps the foot counter the outward roll that supinators tend to have on the leg movement.

 Read Next – Shoes for supination.